 By the middle of the third lap I knew something was wrong.
 Besides the thirst I had been carrying since the beginning, my legs were getting heavy.
 I was trying not to lose my partner's pace, but there was still almost half of the race left and I knew I wouldn't be able to hold on, so I decided to drop back a little.
 In one lap I was increasing my pace by 30 seconds per kilometer, and when I started to fall behind and lost the hitch, the pace increased quite noticeably.
 But the heart rate remained constant above 170 ppm.

-I have to say that the abandonment went through my mind several times.
-As it is a matter of laps to a circuit, it is not like abandoning 5 kilometers from the finish line that you know you are going to get there in one way or another.
-Here you could finish a lap and say "this is as far as I got".
-My legs were getting heavy, I was starting to notice the dehydration and there were still two more laps to go.
-Two laps with their corresponding climbs, their corresponding stretch of grass (which was undermining my morale) and I was going more and more slowly and with no one to get hooked on.
-I knew that the final time was going to be really bad, that I was running at a much higher pace than I was training and that I was quite far from my real performance.
-But I made the decision not to withdraw, I had to finish the race anyway.
+I have to say that abandonment crossed my mind several times.
+Being laps of a circuit, it's not like abandoning 5 kilometers from the finish line when you know that in the end you're going to get there one way or another.
+Here podías finish a lap and say "this is as far as I've come".
+My legs were weighing me down, I was starting to feel the dehydration and there were still two more laps to go.
+Two laps with their corresponding climbs, their corresponding stretch of grass (which was sapping my morale) and I was getting slower and slower with no one to catch up to.
+I knew that the final time was going to be really bad, that I was running at much higher paces than I train and that I was far from my real performance.
+But I made the decision not to withdraw, I had to finish the race no matter what.

 There was still one and a half laps to go, a little over two kilometres, which was the hardest I've ever had.
 I could already feel the dehydration.
 My mouth was dry, my lips were white and I was starting to stumble around any corner.
 My pace was getting slower, I wasn't even close to 5:30 min/km any more.
 I was totally defeated.